kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 Each `resources` array item is a separate config and contains a complete configuration.
-The `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group` that should be encrypted like Secrets, ConfigMaps, or other resources).
+The `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group` that should be encrypted like Secrets, ConfigMaps, or other resources.

 If custom resources are added to `EncryptionConfiguration` and the cluster version is 1.26 or newer, any newly created custom resources mentioned in the `EncryptionConfiguration` will be encrypted.